≡ Menu

-You notice about this little guy is his gorgeous long, smooth, glossy and somewhat shiny silky gray coat.
-He is NOT a high maintenance pet, and his coat is easy to care for.
+The first thing you’ll notice about this little guy is his gorgeous long, smooth, glossy, and somewhat shiny silky gray coat.
+But don’t fret; even with all these good looks, he is NOT a high-maintenance pet, and his skin is easy to care for, even if some of his nicknames might make you think otherwise.

-…Is a tough little dog, relentless when chasing small animals; loves barking and digging.
+Right away, we should also point out that the “Skye” is a tough little dog, relentless when chasing small animals, and loves barking and digging.
 He is one of those adorable small dogs that are so much in demand these days.

 This popular small breed is from the Isle of Skye, just off the coast of Scotland.